UK property, a nationwide view for investors

 Known for IT and innovation, Milton Keynes is also home to an impressive number of business start-ups when compared to the national average.
 These are all qualities fuelling the expectation that the town will double its population to 500,000 by 2050.

 With almost 20% of all residential property in Northampton being private rented accommodation, and that figure expected to rise in the next five years, the town’s reputation as a destination for investors is set to grow too.

 A combination of comparably cheap property for the region and an ambitious programme of regeneration is helping Slough to stand out to investors.
 The town’s commuter population tops 48,000 and almost half of all homes are let to people who have left the capital.

 Spearheaded by a £770 million regeneration programme, including transport and infrastructure, Bracknell is attracting attention from all quarters.
 Especially as property here is much more affordable than in the nearby commuter towns of Woking and Guildford.

 Take returns into account

-When it comes to the deciding factor for where to invest, you should also consider the rental yield on offer.
+When it comes to the deciding factor for where to invest in UK property, you should also consider the rental yield on offer.
 The greater returns can be found in the North of England, with Sheffield (5.87%) leading Liverpool (5.82%) and Nottingham (5.44%).

 The demand for rental property is high and the long-term health of the Buy-to-Let sector looks good, making now as good a time as any to invest.
 It is clear that there are some interesting opportunities out there, particularly in the North and in the conurbations to the northwest of London.